Cover letters are necessary to make a strong first impression on employers. But how do you write one that stands out?

 Tailor it to the job

-Avoid using a generic cover letter for all of your applications.
+The worst thing you can do is send the same generic letter to every company.
 Instead, tailor each cover letter to the specific job and company you’re applying to.
 Use the job description as a guide, addressing the key requirements and qualifications mentioned.

 Show how your skills and experiences directly relate to what the employer is looking for.
-This approach allows you to strategically incorporate relevant keywords to use in your cover letter and demonstrates your genuine interest in the position, making it more likely that you’ll stand out from other applicants.
+This approach allows you to strategically incorporate relevant keywords into your cover letter and demonstrates your genuine interest in the position, making it more likely that you’ll stand out from other applicants.

 Keep it concise